Phonics and Early Reading

 “I read for pleasure and that is the moment I learn the most” Margaret Attwood - Author

-At St. Theresa’s Catholic Primary School, we value immensely reading for pleasure and enjoyment and we understand the value this can add to children.
+At St. Theresa’s Catholic Primary School, we value immensely reading for pleasure and the joy books can bring and we understand the value this can add to children.
 To encourage our children to engage with and have a love of books we:

-- We have a daily, 15 minute story time.
+- We have a daily, 15 minute story time in Early Years and KS1.
 We choose a range of books for these, fiction, non-fiction and poetry, stories from other cultures, and books that reflect our local community

 - All classrooms have a book corner which encourages a love of reading.
-These are timetabled so that children are using the books purposefully and we can support their choice.
+Teachers ensure that children are using the books purposefully and we can support their choice.
 The books within these areas are specifically chosen to link with topics, recently read story books etc.

-- All children take home a shared book which they can choose from a selected number (guided by the teacher).
+- All children take home a shared book.
 This is for them to share with parents/carers to be read to and to talk about.

 - There is a home-school reading record book where adults log books the children read and enjoy.